 Historically, people grew sweet potato plants as decorative houseplants.
 Ornamental sweet potato vines were and still are selectively bred to be decorative, with a wide variety in leaf shape, habitat, and color.
 When you have non-ornamental plants, it is easy and inexpensive to grow potatoes.

-To sprout a sweet potato, you submerge half of it in water; this will grow into a cool plant.
-A huge bonus is that you can eat the young leaves and stems, which are really tasty.
+To sprout a sweet potato, you submerge half of it in water.
+This will grow into a cool plant.
+A huge bonus is that you can eat the young leaves and stems, both of which are really tasty.

 Grow a Garden in an Eggshell

-This project is a little tricky for very young children so they will need some help.
-You simply hold an eggshell and poke a hole in the bottom with a needle.
+This eggshell garden project is a little tricky for very young children so they will need some help.
+You simply hold an eggshell and use a needle to poke a hole in the bottom.
 Then put something porous over the hole, such as a piece of plastic window screening, a paper towel, or a coffee filter; all of these work as long as they are just big enough to cover the hole.

-The kids can paint or draw faces on your eggshells and even give them names.
-You could also decorate the shells with stripes, polka dots, or other... motifs.
+The kids can paint or draw faces on the eggshells and even give them names.
+You could also decorate the shells with stripes, polka dots, or other motifs.

 Grow a Garden in a Mason Jar

 The second way to do it is to take a tiny plant out of its little pot and plant it in the lid of the jar.
-You'll... need a little moss to make this look finished.
+You'll need a little moss to make this look finished.
 And the upkeep for these plants is very easy to follow.

 Garden in a Juice Box